retro-dev-rblx/Docs/objects/instances/bodygyro.md

 #### Description

-The BodyGyro Instance will apply a torque on the BasePart it is parented to in which itll be given a constant angular displacement, or orientation.
+The BodyGyro object applies a torque (rotational force) on a BasePart such that it maintains a constant angular displacement, or orientation.
+  This allows for the creation of parts that point in a certain direction, as if a real gyroscope were acting upon it.
+  Essentially, it's the rotational counterpart to a BodyPosition.

 #### Available to